New England and Long Island Yacht Charter Guide

 Maine - Rugged Coastlines, Picturesque Towns, Lobster and Blueberry Pie

 Winslow Homer spent a good part of his career trying to capture the beauty of the Maine coastline - it can have a mesmerizing effect on you.
 The famous coastline was carved long ago by the ice age glaciers that left behind many inlets and estuaries that can take a lifetime to explore.
-Maine mixes understated money well with it's a natural beauty, where towns such as Kennebunkport, Camden and Prouts Neck serve as retreats for some of the most famous families in America.
+Maine mixes understated money well with its natural beauty, where towns such as Kennebunkport, Camden and Prouts Neck serve as retreats for some of the most famous families in America.
 Beautiful sandy beaches and quaint fishing/lobster ports are nestled among the rocky shoreline, and you'll take more than a few pictures of classic New England Lighthouses.

 Boston - Freedom Trail, Beantown, Faneuil Hall

 Boston from its beginning looked to the sea, and it remains a city where boating is a key part of the culture.
 Today, Boston mixes an international outlook with traditions dating back to its founding in colonial times, and of course, its most famous attraction is the Freedom Trail, that takes one through many of the key events and places of the American Revolution.
 A Boston stop is almost requisite for any New England Charter, to see Boston Commons, the Statehouse, the Old North Church ("one if by land, two if by sea"), Faneuil Hall and the other key attractions.
 Boston offers fine cuisine, great shopping (Newbury Street), and if you're looking for traditional entertainment - try to take in a Red Sox game while you're there.
 Sports are a key part of the city's fabric.